diverse-project/pdedependencies2dot/README.md

 ~~~~
 Usage: java -jar pdedependencies2dot-1.0-shaded.jar [options...] <folder1,folder2,...>

  --allowedPrefixes=STRING              : List of allowed prefixes.
-If given, a found
+If given, a
-                             plugin/feature is not taken into account if its id
+                                         found plugin/feature is not taken into
-                             doesn't match one of these prefixes.
+                                         account if its id doesn't match one of
+                                         these prefixes.
+ --alwaysPrint                         : If set, the output is printed even if
+                                         an output fule is given.
  --filteredPrefixes=STRING             : List of forbidden prefixes.
+If given,
-If given, a found
+                                         a found plugin/feature is not taken
-                             plugin/feature is not taken into account if its id
+                                         into account if its id matches one of
-                             matches one of these prefixes.
+                                         these prefixes.
+ --orientation=[horizontal | vertical] : Sets the overall shape of the graph.
+                                         (default: horizontal)
  --outputFile=FILE                     : Path to the output file.
+If given,
-If given, will write into
+                                         will write into this file instead of
-                             this file instead of printing to the console.
+                                         printing to the console.

 ~~~~